UConvertX

 Quick Tips

-Here are some useful tricks for working with watts to kilowatts conversions:
+Here are some useful tricks for working with watts-to-kilowatts conversions:

 Move the Decimal Three Places Left: Since 1 kW equals 1000 W, converting is as simple as shifting the decimal point three positions to the left.
-For example, 3500 W becomes 3.500 kW, and 750 W becomes 0.750 kW.
-This mental shortcut works instantly for any value.
+For example, 3500 W becomes 3.5 kW.

-For a comprehensive overview of all power conversion options, visit our power converter tool which supports watts, kilowatts, megawatts, horsepower, and more.
+For a broader overview of the same shared component, visit our shared power converter tool, which supports watts, kilowatts, megawatts, mechanical horsepower, BTU/h, and foot-pounds per second.

 Watts to kW Reference Table